bhushanmandava/virtualmachines-app-deployment/README.md

-You can find the README file for the repository [here](https://github.com/bhushanmandava/virtualmachines-app-deployment/blob/c37a8f400eb6ba1a3ec743badfa80b069a731002/README.md).
+Here is the updated README file content with the correct repository link:

-Here's the content of the README file:

 # virtualmachines-app-deployment
 Review AZ VM's and deploy applications